 What does DE&I mean for your customers?

-The reason these and countless other issues persist is that the business case for diversity doesn't really speak to any specific problem.
-It's therefore reasonable to think that the only way businesses will get real about tackling the issue of diversity, equity, and inclusion at work is to be convinced of the bottom-line impact.
+The reason these and countless other issues persist is that the business case for integrating diversity, equity, and inclusion programs doesn’t really speak to any specific problem.
+It’s therefore reasonable to think that the only way businesses will get real about tackling the issue of diversity, equity, and inclusion at work is to be convinced of the bottom-line impact.

 That brings us to the matter of customers, something most businesses need.
-The US population is 51% female, 18% Hispanic, 13% Black, and 6% LGBTQIA+.
+The US population as of the 2023 census is 50.4% female, 19.1% Hispanic, 13% Black, and 6% LGBTQIA+.
 It therefore stands to reason that your customer base looks similar.
-Assuming that's the case, doesn’t it make sense for your workforce to mirror these numbers?
+Assuming that’s the case, doesn’t it make sense for your workforce to mirror these numbers?

 But even then, the job of achieving true diversity is hardly finished.
 The threshold number at which minority groups feel truly represented is 30%.
-That's a big number, but consider it one more reason to start your DE&I journey ASAP.
+That’s a big number, but consider it one more reason to start integrating diversity, equity, and inclusion activities ASAP.

 One of the biggest challenges of initiating diversity, equity, and inclusion at work is knowing where to begin.
 Diversity hiring policies will help identify and reduce biases related to a candidate’s age, race, gender, religion, sexual orientation, or other personal characteristics unrelated to job performance and qualifications.